 There are ways to treat most of the side effects caused by targeted drugs.
 If your child has side effects, talk to the cancer care team so they can help.

+Clinical trials are research studies that test new drugs or other treatments in people.
+They compare standard treatments with others that may be better.
 Clinical trials are one way to get the newest treatments.
 They are the best way for doctors to find better ways to treat tumors.
-If your doctor can find one that’s studying the kind of tumor your child has, it’s up to you whether to take part.
+But they might not be right for everyone.
+If your child's doctor can find one that’s studying the kind of tumor your child has, it’s up to you whether to take part.